anetczuk/dk-mage/README.md

 ## Building under Linux

+To compile the sourcecode use any C++ compiler supporting *C++17* standard.

+To generate build system execute one of scripts placed in `./configure` directory.
+It will create proper folder in `build` directory.
+For example calling `./configure/lin_release_gcc.sh` will create `build/lin_release_gcc` directory.
+To build the application then go to `build/lin_release_gcc` and run `make`.

-Following packages are required to build application under Linux:
+Following packages are required to build application under Linux for Windows platform:
 - *g++-mingw-w64-i686*
 - *gcc-mingw-w64-i686*
 - *binutils-mingw-w64-i686*
 They can be installed by following command `sudo apt install g++-mingw-w64-i686 gcc-mingw-w64-i686 binutils-mingw-w64-i686`.

-Moreover compiler have to support *C++17* standard.

-To generate build system execute one of scripts placed in `./configure` directory.
-It will create proper folder in `build` directory.
-For example calling `./configure/lin_release_gcc.sh` will create `build/lin_release_gcc` directory.
-To build the application then go to `build/lin_release_gcc` and run `make`.

 ## Examples of various used techniques: